hknutzen/Netspoc/technical.markdown

 pathrestricted interface, whether a certain destination can or can not be reached on the path passing the interface.

-{% include image.html src="./images/find_loop_paths.png" description="**Loop partitioning:** The cycle is divided into different parts that can be reached from pathrestricted interfaces." %}
+{% include image.html src="./images/find_loop_paths.png" title="Loop partitioning:"description="The cycle is divided into different parts that can be reached from pathrestricted interfaces." %}

 To receive loop partitioning, every pathrestriction interface that is located within a cycle is considered.
 The loop path is traversed from